 - You can eject participants from your video call.

-A video call without anyone to talk to would be a bit boring.
 Add guests to a Calendar event by entering their email address in the Add guests field:

 - Open the event invitation.